42+ Years of Serving Injured Workers in Pennsylvania

 Obtaining Workers’ Compensation for Injuries Sustained in Workplace Kitchen Accidents

 Injured workers should report their injury to a supervisor immediately and seek medical care as soon as possible.
 Failure to report the injury within a certain time could result in a denial of benefits.
-Those with questions about their workers’ compensation claim are strongly advised to seek the assistance of a reputable work injury lawyer in Philadelphia.
+Those with questions about their workers’ compensation claim are strongly advised to seek the assistance of a reputable work injury lawyer.